 The company's level 3 debt securities issued are economically hedged with OTC derivatives.
-The significant unobservable inputs used in level 3 fair value measurements have not been disclosed as the net effect of these inputs to the measurements of level 3 financial assets and liabilities was not material to the company's profit or loss, or other comprehensive income for both the years ended December 2020 and December 2019, and net assets as of December 2020, December 2019 and January 1, 2019.
+The significant unobservable inputs used in level 3 fair value measurements have not been disclosed as the net effect of these inputs to the measurements of level 3 financial assets and liabilities was not material to the company's profit or loss, or other comprehensive income for both the years ended December 2021 and December 2020, and net assets as of both December 2021 and December 2020.